peer-open-source/xara-docs/source/user/manual/model/elements/frame/ExactFrame.rst

 ..
 [3] Perez, C.M. and Filippou, F.C.
 (2024) ‘On nonlinear geometric transformations of finite elements’, International Journal for Numerical Methods in Engineering, p. e7506.
 Available at: https://doi.org/10.1002/nme.7506.

+..
+[4]  "geometrically exact" in this context refers to a specific class of formulations that are highly accurate in capturing geometric nonlinearities associated with large deformations and rotations, as seen in beam and shell theories.
+They are still approximations, but they aim for greater fidelity to the underlying physical theory by considering all relevant geometric terms without simplification.

 Code developed by: |cmp|